boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled.
-Auto font-size property is used to set font size based on the dashboard viewing client machine resolution.
-If the user wants to customize or set fixed font size, then the user needs to disable auto font size and set required font size.
+By default, the `Auto Font Size` property is enabled.
+The Auto font-size property is used to set font size based on the dashboard viewing client machine resolution.
+If the user wants to customize or set a fixed font size, then the user needs to disable auto font size and set the required font size.

 ### Filter